 A learner’s permit is a restricted license that allows first-time drivers to get behind the wheel and practice before earning an official driver’s license.
 You must obtain a driver’s permit before legally driving a car.
 Such permits go by many names, including driver’s permits, learner’s licenses, provisional licenses or minor permits.

 With a permit, you can drive under restricted circumstances as long as a fully licensed adult driver accompanies you.
 Eventually, you will graduate with a full driver’s license.
-In most states, you can apply for a learner’s permit once you are 15, although this varies from state to state.
+In most states, you can apply for a learner’s permit once you are 15, although this minimum age varies from state to state.

 How does a learner’s permit work?